birdneststream/asciibird/README.md

 * Can import from clipboard, load from irc.watch/ascii, load from file
 * Can export mirc ascii to clipboard, file or HTTP POST
 * 99 Colour support
-* Swap fg and bg colours with button click or alt + k
+* Swap fg and bg colours with button click or Alt + r
 * Mirror X and Y
-* Grid mode with alt + g
+* Grid mode with Alt + g
-* Undo and redo with ctrl + z and ctrl + y, undos are set to a limit of 200 at the moment.
+* Undo and redo with Ctrl + z and Ctrl + y, undos are set to a limit of 200 at the moment.
 * Fg, Bg and Char boxes to filter when using certain tools
   * For example filling with Char unchecked will ignore characters when filling
   * If you want to remove the background but keep the text, unchek FG and Char and eraser the bg only.